How-To Guide on Applying for Social Security Benefits

 Upon reaching retirement age, you may apply to receive monthly benefit checks through your golden years.
 Officials at the Social Security office average your annual earnings across the last 35 years to find your monthly allowance.
 If you did not work a full 35 years prior to applying for retirement benefits, officials fill in the missing years with zeroes, which will decrease your average earnings and reduce your resulting benefits check.

 If you lost your spouse prior to retirement age, you may be able to collect Social Security benefits on your deceased spouse’s behalf.
-Like retirement benefits, the total monthly payout amount is based on career earnings of the deceased individual.
+Like retirement benefits, the total monthly payout amount is based on the career earnings of the deceased individual.
 However, your age and the age of your children actually determines the percentage of benefits received every month.

 Disability coverage kicks in after an illness or injury prevents you from working.
 Since disability often occurs prior to the full retirement age, the Social Security office utilizes the average indexed monthly earnings formula to determine your benefit amount.
 Officials utilize annual earning totals from several years back to perform the calculations using this formula.
 The most you can receive from Social Security disability in 2017 is $2,687 a month, but this amount changes with nationwide economic fluctuations.